yasgreen93/CV/README.md

 ## Hobbies and interests
 One of my biggest passions is music.
 I have had lessons in the piano and trumpet and have taught myself the guitar.
 I also enjoy making my own instrumental music.

-A second interest is in sport, in particular hockey and tennis.
+A second interest is sport, in particular hockey and tennis.
 I have played hockey for the 1st team at university and at the schools I attended.

 I also completed my gold Duke of Edinburgh in **YEAR** which involved *******